george-shilovsky/quickforge-docs/docs/SaveKitLite/index.md

 # 🧠 SaveKit Lite – Blueprint-Only Save System

-**SaveKit Lite** is a minimalist, plug-and-play save/load system built entirely with Blueprints for Unreal Engine 5.
+**SaveKit Lite** is a minimalist save/load system for Unreal Engine 5 with full Blueprint support.
+Implemented in C++, designed for easy use in Blueprints.

 It allows you to save and load: